Skalsko (Mladá Boleslav District)

 Skalsko is a municipality and village in Mladá Boleslav District in the Central Bohemian Region of the Czech Republic.
 It has about 400 inhabitants.
 Most of the village has well preserved character and is protected as a village monument zone.

 Etymology

 The name is derived from the Czech word skála ('rock').
 The suffix -sko indicates that the village may have been founded on the site on an abandoned village (called Skála or Skály) and partially took its name.

 Geography

 Skalsko is located about 10 km west of Mladá Boleslav and 39 km northeast of Prague.
 It lies in the Jizera Table, on an elevated plateau above the stream Strenický potok.

 History

 The first written mention of Skalsko is from 1352.
 From 1632 to 1785, the village was property of the Servite Order.
 The Servits had built here a castle as their summer residence.
 From 1809 to 1843, Skalsko was owned by Count Karel of Rohan.
-The last feudal owners were the Thurn und Taxis family.
+The last noble owners of the village before the establishment of an independent municipality were the Thurn und Taxis family.